 We have created a set of interactive PDFs for each 100km sqaure of data you can order, which is then broken down into the 10km areas, so that you can identify which tiles of data to open and work with.

 - Why do the OS OpenData products not contain Rights of Way information?

 There was a government consultation in 2010 and they were to decide which of our products to release.
 It was decided that the 1:25 000 Colour Scale Raster and 1:50 000 Colour Scale Raster which contains the Rights of Way information would not be released through the OS OpenData initiative.

 - How were the OS OpenData products selected?

-The government launched a public consultation around access to map data from Ordnance Survey, which included a list of potentially free datasets.
+The government launched a public consultation around access to map data from OS, which included a list of potentially free datasets.

 There has been strong support for making some data free, but as a result of the consultation feedback the government decided to make some revisions to the products released in order to better meet the requirements of users.